dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 We recently talked about [phenylalanine](/diet-coke-nootropic/).
 It is an essential amino acid.
 If you didn't consume any of it, then when your body tried to make certain proteins, those proteins would get truncated, and then they wouldn't do what they were supposed to do, and then you would die.

 Fortunately, that's almost impossible.
-From 2 and 5% of all protein in food is phenylalanine.
+From 2% to 5% of all protein in food is phenylalanine.
 The recommended dietary allowance for a 70 kg (154 lb) person is at least 2130 mg.
 Meat-eating men in the UK average 3500 mg per day, while vegetarians and vegans get slightly less.

 Here are the amounts of phenylalanine in a few foods:

 | potato | 170 mg |
 | large egg | 340 mg |